publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch13/schII/ptB/m__us_usc_t19_s2542.md

         (1) __For nonagricultural products__

-            The Secretary of Commerce shall establish and maintain within the Department of Commerce a technical office that shall carry out the functions prescribed under subsection (b) of this section with respect to nonagricultural products.
+            The Secretary of Commerce shall establish and maintain within the Department of Commerce a technical office that shall carry out the functions prescribed under subsection (b) with respect to nonagricultural products.

         (2) __For agricultural products__

-            The Secretary of Agriculture shall establish and maintain within the Department of Agriculture a technical office that shall carry out the functions prescribed under subsection (b) of this section with respect to agricultural products.
+            The Secretary of Agriculture shall establish and maintain within the Department of Agriculture a technical office that shall carry out the functions prescribed under subsection (b) with respect to agricultural products.

     (b) __Functions of offices__

-        The President shall prescribe for each technical office established under subsection (a) of this section such functions as the President deems necessary or appropriate to implement this subchapter.
+        The President shall prescribe for each technical office established under subsection (a) such functions as the President deems necessary or appropriate to implement this subchapter.

 ([Pub.
 L. 96–39, title IV, § 412][/us/pl/96/39/s412], July 26, 1979, [93 Stat.
 244][/us/stat/93/244].)